SkillsFundingAgency/dfc-devops/ArmTemplates/Storage/storage-account-arm-container.md

 storageContainerName: (required) string

 Name of the storage container.
 Must be lowercase, contain only alphanumeric characters and have a length greater than 3 but less than 63 characters.
+Can contain dashes if they are preceeded and followed by an alphanumeric character.

 publicAccess: (optional) string